LLMs know their vulnerabilities: Uncover Safety Gaps through Natural Distribution Shifts: Experiments

-\textbf{The diverse attack paths uncovered by ActorAttack are mostly effective.} ActorAttack generates diverse attack paths for the same harmful target.
-We assess the effectiveness of every path using the score given by our judge model, and we calculate the proportion of different scores for our attack paths.
-As shown in Fig.~\ref{fig:guardscore} (a), we find that most of these paths are classified as most harmful with a top score of 5.
-This reveals that ActorAttack can effectively identify more safety vulnerabilities of models through its diverse attack paths.

-\textbf{ActorAttack finds higher-quality attacks from more diverse attack paths.} One potential advantage of generating diverse attack prompts is that we can find more optimal attack paths, leading to answers of higher quality.
-To study this empirically, we sample different numbers of attack clues to generate diverse attacks for the same harmful target and record the best score of the attacks by our judge model.
-As shown in Fig.~\ref{fig:diversity}, we find that the proportion of attacks with a score of 5 increases with more actors (attack clues), which indicates that ActorAttack can discover more optimal attack paths by exploiting diverse attack clues.
+\textbf{Higher-quality attacks result from our more diverse attack prompts.} We argue that our diverse attack prompts enable us to do a wider exploration and thus find more optimal attack paths, leading to more harmful responses.
+To demonstrate this, given a toxic query, we sample different numbers of actors to generate multiple attacks and record the best score of the attacks by our judge model.
+As shown in Fig.~\ref{fig:diversity}, we find that the proportion of attacks with a score of 5 increases with more actors (attack clues), which indicates that ActorBreaker can discover more optimal attack paths by exploiting diverse attack clues.
+Find results of Llama-3-8B and Llama-3-70B in Fig.~\ref{fig:app_diversity} of App.~\ref{app:actor_count}.

+\textbf{Higher efficiency over multi-turn baselines.} We compare our method with CoA and Crescendo in terms of time cost.
+Due to differences in backend technologies (e.g., vLLM~\citep{kwon2023efficient} or Torch~\citep{paszke2019pytorch}) and parallelization strategies used by these methods, a fair time cost comparison is challenging.
+We thus propose using the average number of interactions with the target model per attack as a more consistent efficiency metric.
+Each turn of the attacks, including random trials, counts as one interaction.
+Results in Table~\ref{tab:timecost-transformed} demonstrate that our method generally requires far fewer interactions to succeed compared to these baselines.
+Specifically, our approach achieves a 26\% improvement in attack efficiency over Crescendo, confirming the efficiency advantages of our method.

+\textbf{Ablation on attack budgets.} We evaluate the performance of our attacks under different attack budgets.
+We set the maximum number of conversation turns per our attack from 2 to 5.
+Table~\ref{tab:abla_num_query} shows that aligned LLMs are more vulnerable to our attacks in longer conversations.
+We argue that more number of interactions with the target LLM expands the action space of our attacks, making it more likely to find a successful attack path.